fleetdm/fleet/handbook/security.md

 ***Why?***

 We use osquery and Fleet to monitor our own devices.
-This is used for vulnerability detection, security posture tracking, and for incident response when necessary.
+This is used for vulnerability detection, security posture tracking, and incident response when necessary.

 ### Chrome configuration